 Forklift Training Accreditation

-There are five accrediting bodies in the UK devoted to the training of fork lift truck operators.
-Since April 2000 they have agreed to all use the same test as each other which was agreed by the Joint Committee of Industry Training Boards following consultation.
+There are six accrediting bodies in the UK devoted to the training of fork lift truck operators.
+Since April 2000 they have agreed to all use the same test as each other, (apart from iTRUK which uses either the standard test or it's own test).
 The test is described elsewhere on this site.

 RTITB Limited - (Formerly the Road Transport Industry Training Board)